lairdshaw/fups/README.md

 The steps to add support for a new type of forum software are:

 1. Create a new file in the "classes" subdirectory, and name that file C[forum_software_name].php, where [forum_software_name] is the correctly-capitalised identifier for the forum software - e.g. "phpBB", "XenForo" or "vBulletin".
-FUPS will auto-detect this file, and, based on its filename, add the forum software as both a selection on the main  web app page, and as a valid *forum_type* option for manually generated options files (note that when specifying the *forum_type* option, [forum_software_name] should be converted to lowercase).
+FUPS will auto-detect this file, and, based on its filename, add the forum software as both a selection on the main web app page, and as a valid *forum_type* option for manually generated options files.

 2. In that file, declare a class named [forum_software_name]FUPS which extends the FUPSBase class (in `classes/CFUPSBase.php`).
 This name (including correct capitalisation) is important because `fups.php` auto-instantiates it.